-Here are 9 tips to prepare you for your used electric car shopping journey.
+Here are nine tips to prepare you for your used electric car shopping journey.

 - Decide where to charge it and how much range you will need.

-- Understand that not all-electric cars charge at the same rate, and that there are various charging methods.
+- Understand that not all electric cars charge at the same rate and that various charging methods exist.

-- Check the title from a source like Carfax or AutoCheck for any accident or damage history.
+- Check the title from Carfax or AutoCheck for any accident or damage history.